-As a long-term bachelor, I might be a little bit biased about this, but I recently got the idea that marriage is an unnatural and unfulfilling strategy for most people.
+I recently read the idea that marriage is an unnatural and unfulfilling strategy for most people.
 On further reflection and reading, I thought, why stop at marriage? and included monogamy generally.

-I thought about this for a while and came up with a phrasing for my hypothesis:
+I thought about this for a while and came up with a phrasing for a hypothesis:

 “Marriage/monogamy goes against our nature, and unless it is enforced externally, will end in failure except in the odd occasional case.”